Kearns55/milestone-project/README.md

 ### Future Features

-- **Newsletter Sign Up**: Allow users to sign up to a newsletter to inform them of future exhibitions that I would be apart of.
+- **Newsletter Sign Up**: Allow users to sign up to a newsletter to inform them of future exhibitions that I would be a part of.
 - **Merchandise Purchasing**: Make an e-commerce page on the site to sell merchandise with the Wearns Works logo or past art pieces as prints.

 ## Tools & Technologies